Digital communications designer at Sanoste

 Technology and elderly people are often seen as an impossible combination.
-We tend to think that elderly do not understand how to use technology and digital devices, and that they are unwillingly to learn these skills.
+We tend to think that the elderly do not understand how to use technology and digital devices, and that they are unwillingly to learn these skills.
 On the contrary, elderly people’s attitude towards new digital solutions is in fact curious and positive.

 The elderly have already adopted social media as a way to keep in touch with their family and friends.
 The use of tablet devices and mobile phones is also increasing among senior users.
 Furthermore, with new digital services, care, rehabilitation and even activities can be brought easily to those who live far away from services.